How Much Weight Should I Lose Per Week for Sustainable Weight Loss?

 Resistance training is great because it tells your body to preserve the muscle you have.
 However, starting with gentler exercise is often better than going for the gusto straightaway.
 Lower-intensity exercise where you can breathe and carry out a conversation with a lower heart rate (i.e., zone 2) is often better because it doesn’t stimulate your appetite as much.

-Conversely, high-intensity exercise often triggers the release of stress hormones, prompting glucagon release.
-Glucagon liberates your stored energy, which raises your blood glucose levels to fuel the activity.
-Before long, they may come crashing down and lead to uncontrollable hunger for less optimal foods.
+Conversely, high-intensity exercise often triggers the release of stress hormones, prompting the release of glucagon.
+Glucagon liberates stored energy, raising blood glucose levels to fuel the activity.
+Before long, these levels may come crashing down and lead to uncontrollable hunger for less optimal foods.

 For more detail, see Other Things That Affect Your Blood Sugars (Other Than Food) [Data Driven Fasting FAQ Part 9].